-The Rabies Laboratory at the Wisconsin State Laboratory of Hygiene (WSLH), located on the University of Wisconsin-Madison campus, is the only rabies diagnostic laboratory in Wisconsin.
+The Rabies Laboratory at the Wisconsin State Laboratory of Hygiene (WSLH) is the only rabies diagnostic laboratory in Wisconsin.
 The WSLH Rabies Laboratory works closely with epidemiologists at the Wisconsin Division of Public Health (WDPH) and personnel from other state and federal agencies as part of a comprehensive rabies control program.

 The WSLH Rabies Laboratory receives between 2,000 and 2,500 animal specimens from throughout Wisconsin for testing each year.
 Immunofluorescent tests are performed directly on samples of selected regions of the brain of the animal specimen.
 Additional testing of positive samples is performed to determine the type of rabies virus present.